rust-lang/rust/text/0000-crt-link.md

 Enable the compiler to select whether a target dynamically or statically links to a platform's standard C runtime through the introduction of three orthogonal and otherwise general purpose features, one of which will likely never become stable and can be considered an implementation detail of std.
-These features require rustc to have no intrinsic knowledge of the existence of C runtimes.
+These features do not require rustc to have intrinsic knowledge of the existence of C runtimes.

 The end result is that rustc will be able to reuse its existing standard library binaries for the MSVC and musl targets for building code that links either